LAGkitty/Ollama-Terminal-Agent/README.md

 ✅ No cloud
 ✅ No data leaves your machine

-(If you don't trust this .py file... you can always just upload to a AI and will tell you if its safe or not)
+<sub>If you don’t trust this `.py` file, you can upload it to any AI or review tool and verify that it’s safe.</sub>

 ---

 ## 🖥 Full Demo